marc-belleyp/plc-automation-portfolio/pharma-batch/README.md

 The objective is to execute a complete batch process using structured state-machine logic, while ensuring product quality through strict control of temperature, level, and fault conditions.

+The batch sequencing structure is inspired by ISA-88 principles, with clearly defined phases, transitions, and separation between process logic and equipment behavior.

 The control logic was developed in Connected Components Workbench (CCW) using Structured Text.
 The same control logic was then manually implemented inside Ignition Designer using a Gateway Timer Script to simulate PLC–SCADA integration.

 No direct PLC communication (e.g., EtherNet/IP or Modbus TCP) was used in this demonstration.